nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

       Section Name:  http
 ```

 If a resource has any errors relating to its configuration or relation to other resources, it is likely that those errors will be contained within the status.
+The `ObservedGeneration` in the status should match the `ObservedGeneration` of the resource.
+Otherwise, this could mean that the resource wasn't processed yet or the status failed to update.

-#### Events
+##### Events

 Events may be created by NGINX Gateway Fabric or other Kubernetes components that could indicate system or configuration issues.
 To see events: